alessiomora/medical_federated_unlearning/README.md

 # Federated Unlearning in Healthcare: Why It Matters
-This is the official repository for Federated Unlearning in Healthcare: Why It Matters.
+This is the official repository for "Federated Unlearning in Healthcare: Why It Matters", A. Mora, C. Mazzocca, R. Montanari, P. Bellavista, 2025 International Joint Conference on Neural Networks (IJCNN).

 ## Citation
 ```